Rafting: Paddles

 Paddles are typically utilized by rafters in smaller and lower volume rivers where rocks and other hazards can damage larger oars.
 Paddles are typically used by guests on commercial trips as well since it is seen as a more engaging way to enjoy the river trip.
 When paddles are used in a raft it is referred to as "paddling" or "paddle guiding".

 Oars

 Oars are commonly made from the same materials as paddles.
 Wood, plastic, aluminum, and carbon fiber.
-Oars are designed for several different rivers with sightly different blade shapes built to handle varying river conditions.
+Oars are designed for several different rivers with slightly different blade shapes built to handle varying river conditions.
 Wooden oars are typically built as one solid piece to help retain strength and resilience of the oar while it is strained under a load.
-Composite or metallic oars typically are made in 3 parts:
+Composite or metallic oars typically are made in three parts: